File: how do brands advertise today?

 Chanel: the story of audacity

-Gabrielle Chanel is portrayed at a very young age, already represented as a strong and coveted woman.
+Gabrielle Chanel is portrayed at a very young age, already portrayed as a strong and coveted woman.
 A film in black and white, the favorite colors of the most famous designer of the last century.

-Prada's advertising madness
+Prada's advertising delusions

-Conclusion: brands and advertising
+Conclusion: Brands and Advertising

 Romain Rousseau, luxury passion